 Show us a picture of your Cryptocoryne lutea by posting it on Instagram with #CryptocoryneDennerlePlants and get reposted if you are lucky!

-New rhizome plant for the foreground
+Popular stem plant for the background

 In a pot